-There are a number of factors long-term investors contend with, such as inflation and longevity risk – for this article, we are going to focus on market risk, and specifically risk tolerance.
+There are a number of factors long-term investors contend with, such as inflation and longevity risk – at this time we are going to focus on market risk, and specifically risk tolerance.

 Your risk tolerance – the degree of risk you’re willing to accept when investing – is a critical factor in building a successful investment plan.
 While some investors are able to handle large swings in the value of their investments, others may become nervous every time the markets dip.